leoliu72/RPiTracker/README.md

 1. Return the center position of the tennis ball.
     1. If no ball is found in the frame, return the ball position from the previous frame.
 ### PID
 I wrote the PID class to easily create more servo objects to accommodate future expansions of the project.
-There are three important methods:
+There are three methods:
 1. `update`: Takes in the error and calculates the next servo angle using PID.
 1. `normalize_servo_angle`: I define the operating range of each servo I use.
 This function bounds the servo angle output and prevents sending the servo an angle it can't travel to.
 1. `speed_limit`: Sets the slew rate of the servos, aka the speed limit.
 I noticed that my microservos, sg90 and mg90s, have trouble traveling at high speeds over a short period.
 In addition, moving the camera too fast blurs the image and hinders the detection node.
     1. A low speed limit leads to better stability and helps prevent overshoot, but there is still performance to be gained, specifically convergence time.

-1. I also implemented a "dead zone," such that if the ball is within a certain range of the center of the frame, the servo will not receive new commands.
+I also implemented a "dead zone," such that if the ball is within a certain range of the center of the frame, the servo will not receive new commands.
 This is to prevent the servos from making microadjustments, which leads to jitterness and sometimes blows up to instability.
 ### Tracking
 This is where everything comes together.
 I create definitions for the I2C bus controlling the servos, the servo ranges, the "dead zone" error bounds, and more.
 Detection, PID, and setting servos is all done in a big loop.